-A recent study found that the effects of driving while sleep deprived or tired are actually more severe than the effects of driving while intoxicated.
-Another study conducted by the AAA Foundation found that drowsy driving is responsible or approximately one out of every six fatal car accidents.
-That statistic again: drowsy driving is responsible for 17 percent of all fatal car crashes.
+A recent study found that the effects of driving while sleep-deprived or tired are actually more severe than the effects of driving while intoxicated.
+Another study conducted by the AAA Foundation found that drowsy driving is responsible for approximately one out of every six fatal car accidents.
+That statistic again: drowsy driving is a factor in 17 percent of all fatal car crashes.

 Factoring in the size and mass of commercial trucks, the outcome of drowsy driving crashes is often disastrous.
 If you or someone you love was involved in an accident caused by a big rig driver, we invite you to contact us to discuss the merits of your case.
 Wyatt Law Firm‘s team of trucking accident attorneys has extensive experience handling these types of cases.
 Call us today or fill out a free online case evaluation form to get in touch with us.